MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 To process and document our research, I used Dovetail, a collaborative user feedback analysis platform.
 Recordings of the interviews would be uploaded and transcripts tagged with keywords relevant for our project.
 This data-driven approach allowed us to quickly identify recurring pain points and needs.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

 ### Key Takeaways